Skip to content

 This guide is about reliability, not maximum ambition.
 The goal is to get the content out cleanly and verifiably, even if that means multiple ZIPs.

-What to do before you start a large export
+What happens during a large export

 • Decide whether the export should be split by board, album, gallery, or time period.